-Dear SA Smith,
+Dear SA Smith, confliction

 Thank you,

-Fraud Detection and National Security Directorate You have the Public's trust and respect.
+U.S. Citizenship and immigration Services Fraud Detection and National Security Directorate You have the Public's coust and respect.
 Use them wisely.
+Unclassified II FOUO / Law Enforcement Sensitive 65

 - Here's another example

 - This one is a little more familiar in tone

 - In this example, the officer has already worked with SA Smith and has had prior discussions about the case in question

 - But the major points don't change

 - It identifies the subject

 - It states what action USCIS is going to take

 - And it asks if the agent has an objection or if the action will impact an investigation